codepath/android_guides/Shared-Element-Activity-Transition.md

 ### Getting Started

 Noe that the shared element transitions require Android 5.0 (API level 21) and above and will be ignored for any lower API versions.
+Be sure to [check the version at runtime](https://developer.android.com/training/material/compatibility.html#CheckVersion) before using API 21 specific features.

 ### 1. Enable Window Content Transitions